 Cape Peron provides spectacular coastal views over the Shoalwater Islands Marine Park.
 It is a popular place for walking trails and snorkelling.

 The protected Shoalwater Islands Marine Park is home to an abundance of wildlife, including dolphins, seals, penguins and pelicans.
-It is a popular destination for boating, diving and water sports.
+It is a popular destination for diving and water sports.

 The City of Rockingham contains some of the finest coastline and parks in Perth’s metropolitan area.
 This was confirmed when Rockingham Beach won the 2010 WA Clean Beaches Award which is judged on the level of beach and foreshore maintenance and cleanliness, the quality and accessibility of beachside amenities and adaptability to growing environmental changes.

 Rockingham Beach also won the Water Conservation and the Heritage and Culture category awards at the 2010/2011 National Clean Beaches Awards, and was runner up in the Energy Innovation and the Environmental Innovation and Protection categories.

 You will find the following major beaches along our 37 kilometres of coastline:

 - Rockingham Beach – safe, calm, north-facing beach ideal for families.

 - Palm Beach – safe, calm, north-facing beach ideal for families.

 - Mangles Bay/Point Peron – ideal for swimming, kayaking/stand up paddle boarding and snorkelling.

 - Safety Bay/Shoalwater – popular for fishing, swimming, kayaking/stand up paddle boarding and windsports.
 “The Pond” is a world-renowned location for windsports.